-Although it may not be as flashy as the sales email, the transactional email is, without a doubt, the cornerstone of your email marketing strategy.
+Although they aren't as flashy as the sales email, transactional emails are, without a doubt, the cornerstone of your email marketing strategy.
 Building an automated email strategy based on just a few transactional email templates will not only save you time, but also help you achieve important marketing goals for your business.

 What is a transactional email?

 Transactional emails are triggered by customers carrying out certain actions, reaching specific milestones, or completing events which you deem important to your business.
 Because of the clear cause-effect relationship, it's easy to integrate these types of emails into your standard marketing strategy to specifically target certain types of customers.